bdpennington/BrianPennington.dev/docs/blog/2024-04/table-stakes-ai-pt-2.md

 # AI Is Table Stakes for Software Engineers: Part 2

-In part 1 of this series, I describe why I think understanding and effectively utilizing AI will be invaluable, and in fact completely necessary, for software engineers in the future.
+In [part 1](./table-stakes-ai-pt-1.md) of this series, I described why I think understanding and effectively utilizing AI will be invaluable, and in fact completely necessary, for software engineers in the future.

 In part 2 of the series, we'll look at how an engineer at any level might accomplish that.